 The United States entered into a recession in December 2007, and, as a result, conditions within the global credit markets and the U.S. real estate credit markets in particular continue to experience historic levels of dislocation and stress.
 The economic downturn and the disruptions in the capital markets have increased the cost of, and decreased our ability to obtain, new debt and equity capital.
 The longer these conditions persist, the greater the probability that these factors could have an adverse effect on our operations and financial results.
 The current economic conditions also make it difficult to price and finance new investment opportunities on attractive terms.
-We do not know when market conditions will stabilize, if adverse conditions will intensify or the full extent to which the disruptions will affect us.
-Continued weak economic conditions could adversely impact the financial condition of one or more of our tenants and therefore, could make a tenant bankruptcy and payment default on the related lease or loan more likely.
+We do not know when market conditions will stabilize, if adverse conditions could adversely impact the financial condition of one or more of our tenants and therefore, could make a tenant bankruptcy and payment default on the related lease or loan more likely.
 Currently, all of our properties are fully leased and all of our tenants and our borrower are current and paying in accordance with their leases and loan, respectively.
 In addition, no balloon payments are due under our mortgage notes payable until 2010, and the \$48.0 million mortgage note that matures in 2010 has three annual extension options through 2013.

 Our ability to make new investments is highly dependent upon external financing.
 Our principal external financing sources generally include the issuance of equity securities, the issuance of long-term mortgages secured by properties and borrowings under our line of credit.
 Recent market conditions have affected the trading price of our common stock.
 On February 19, 2009, the closing market price of our common stock was \$6.56, which represents a 56% discount to our average stock price of \$14.82 during 2008.
 As a result, equity financing is not currently a viable alternative for us.
 In addition, the market for long-term mortgages has frozen as the collateralized mortgage-backed securities, or CMBS, market has disappeared.
 With the recent closure of the CMBS market, many banks are not lending on commercial real estate as they are no longer able to sell these loans to the CMBS market and many banks are not willing or able to keep these loans on their balance sheets.
 We are now seeing banks only willing to issue medium-term mortgages, between 2 to 5 years, at substantially less favorable terms.
 As a result, we intend to focus on medium-term mortgages until the market for long-term mortgages returns.
 Our ability to increase the availability under our line of credit is dependent upon us pledging additional properties as collateral.
-Traditionally, we have pledged new properties to the line of credit as we arrange for long-term mortgages for these pledged properties.
-Currently, only 10 of our properties do not have long-term mortgages, and 9 of those are pledged as collateral under our line of credit.
+Traditionally, we have pledged new properties to the line of credit as we arrange for long-term mortgages, and 9 of those are pledged as collateral under our line of credit.
 Our line of credit matures in December 2009, however we intend to exercise our option to extend the term for an additional year, through December 2010.